Prologue -- Refrain -- B-verse -- Descant (refrain, with reprise) Download introduction here. Free score.

 The tune SALVE FESTA DIES is one of the four Ralph Vaughan Williams original hymn tunes in The English Hymnal, and is characterized by an energetic rhythm with a pronounced forward motion.
 Because the setting includes two verses sung alternatim with the antiphon, even the longest of the settings - Easter - sustains congregational interest throughout.
 The variants for Ascension, and Pentecost are shorter.

-Of particular interest is the introduction of 'God, the All-father,' into some hymnals, connecting the trinitarian First Person to the ancient Norse deity Odin, Alföðr.
+Of peculiar interest was the insertion, for a period of time, of 'God, the All-father,' into some hymnals, connecting the trinitarian First Person to the ancient Norse deity Odin, Alföðr.
 (In Anglo-Saxon, this is Woden, for whom Wednesday is named.)
 This is not in the original Latin, but was introduced by Pearcy Dearmer in Songs of Praise (1931).
 The change was short lived: most English language hymnals over time have reverted to the original, which is especially helpful to those (most) of us who might lack the necessary historical or cultural context to appreciate this detail about a pre-Christian mythological god who sacrificed himself to himself.

 More reading